Tofrodos

 Downloading Tofrodos

 Tofrodos comes in source code form.
 Precompiled binaries (executables) are only provided for the 64-bit Windows console (ie, run the "todos.exe" and "fromdos.exe" executables in a command prompt window).
-If you are using Linux, Mac OS X, FreeBSD or any other system, you will need to compile the source code yourself.
-Makefiles for Linux/Mac OS X/FreeBSD (same makefile) and a few compilers under Windows/MSDOS are provided.
+If you are using Linux, macOS, FreeBSD or any other system, you will need to compile the source code yourself.
+Makefiles for Linux/macOS/FreeBSD (same makefile) and a couple of compilers under Windows/MSDOS are provided.

 The documentation for tofrodos is included in the download.
-Just open "tofrodos.html" in your browser to read the manual, or, if you want to recompile the program, see the "readme.txt" file.
+Just open "tofrodos.html" in your browser to read the manual.
+Information on how to compile the program yourself can be found in the readme file (README.md in the source distribution and readme.html in the binary zip).

 Related Pages